 The Guardian 17.1.2022 Jim Waterson, the Guardian’s media editor writes

 The annual levy on television usage will remain at £159 until April 2024, requiring cuts to the BBC’s output.
 However, it will then rise in line with inflation for the next four years – a better deal than had been proposed in some press briefings from the government.

-Dorries also watered down her own suggestion that the licence fee would be abolished from 2028 onwards, raising suspicions that the focus of her provocative intervention on Sunday was to distract from Boris Johnson’s woes.”
+Dorries also watered down that the licence fee would be abolished from 2028 onwards, raising suspicions that the focus of her provocative intervention on Sunday was to distract from Boris Johnson’s woes.”

 On Sunday she was virtually announcing the demise of the BBC in a leaked statement, very undemocratic, but by Monday, to Parliament, she was back tracking.
 Probably members of her own party had a word and explained you can’t just resign something as important to our culture and the British public as the BBC to history , just like that, in some petulant rant.
 Things seem to have been watered down but the danger to the .”Beeb,” is still there.
 Surely the British public should be allowed to have their say as a minimum requirement.
 It’s not like getting rid of your garden waste at the local dump.